funkybob/django-nap/docs/tutorial/mapper.rst

 5. Update Mappers
 =================

-Lets start modifying our `DataMappers` so that we can serialise any extra fields, including related field sets and Foreign Key fields.
+Lets start modifying our `Mappers` so that we can serialise any extra fields, including related field sets and Foreign Key fields.

 ListMapper: List item_set()